Help us improve your experience.

 • min-objcache-limit-lt—The min-objcache-limit-lt option sets a lower threshold for available cache memory.
 The threshold value is expressed as a percentage of available IDP cache memory.
 If the available cache memory drops below the lower threshold level, a message is logged stating that conditions exist where IDP sessions could be dropped because of memory allocation failures.
 For example, the following message shows that the IDP cache memory has dropped below the lower threshold and that a number of sessions have been dropped:

 • min-objcache-limit-ut—The min-objcache-limit-ut option sets an upper threshold for available cache memory.
 The threshold value is expressed as a percentage of available IDP cache memory.
 If available IDP cache memory returns to the upper threshold level, a message is logged stating that available cache memory has returned to normal.
-For example, the following message shows that the available IDP cache memory has increased above the upper threshold and that it is now performing normally:
+For example, the following message shows the available IDP cache memory has increased above the upper threshold and it is performing normally:

-In its default configuration, IDP attempts to inspect new and existing sessions, regardless of CPU utilization.
+In the IDP Intelligent Bypass default configuration, IDP attempts to inspect new and existing sessions, regardless of CPU utilization.
 This can lead to dropped packets, latency, and instability across the system during high CPU utilization events.
 To overcome unpredictable IDP packet processing behavior, you can enable the IDP Intelligent Bypass feature.
-This feature will give you the flexibility to bypass IDP or to drop the packets when the system CPU utilization reaches a high level, otherwise known as “Failing Open” (permit packets) or “Failing Closed” (dropping packets).
+This feature gives you the flexibility to bypass IDP or to drop the packets when the system CPU utilization reaches a high level, otherwise known as “Failing Open” (permit packets) or “Failing Closed” (dropping packets).
 By default, IDP Intelligent Bypass feature is not enabled.
 The following options are used to configure the IDP Intelligent Bypass feature.

-• idp-bypass-cpu-usage-overload— By default, IDP may consume 100 percent of available CPU and may begin dropping packets for all sessions inadvertently.
+• idp-bypass-cpu-usage-overload—By default, IDP may consume 100 percent of available CPU and may begin dropping packets for all sessions inadvertently.
 To handle IDP packet processing behavior when the system CPU utilization reaches high threshold value, you can enable the IDP Intelligent Bypass feature.
 To enable IDP Intelligent Bypass feature, issue the set security idp sensor-configuration flow idp-bypass-cpu-overload command.
 By default, IDP Intelligent Bypass feature is not enabled.

-• idp-bypass-cpu-threshold— IDP stops inspecting new sessions when CPU utilization reaches the defined threshold value.
+• idp-bypass-cpu-threshold—IDP stops inspecting new sessions when CPU utilization reaches the defined threshold value.
 The default threshold CPU utilization value is 85 percent.
 When CPU utilization reaches threshold value, IDP keeps on bypassing new sessions until CPU utilization falls below the lower threshold value.
 Alternatively, if you set the drop-on-limit, where IDP drops new session until CPU utilization falls below the lower threshold value.
 To configure the threshold value, issue set security idp sensor-configuration flow idp-bypass-cpu-threshold command.
 You can set a threshold value in the range 0 through 99.
 This threshold value is expressed as a percentage.

-• idp-bypass-cpu-tolerance— To configure the tolerance value, issue the set security idp sensor-configuration flow idp-bypass-cpu-tolerance command.
+• idp-bypass-cpu-tolerance—To configure the tolerance value, issue the set security idp sensor-configuration flow idp-bypass-cpu-tolerance command.
 You can set a tolerance value in the range 1 through 99.
 The default tolerance value is 5.
 This tolerance value is expressed as a percentage.

 You can calculate the CPU upper and lower threshold values by using the following equations: